Nay_ho_tze's Medicine Musings

 to waft down the hall and come gently into my hearing ...

-to walk the path of my American Indian heritage
+to walk the path of her sensed American Indian heritage -

 related readings: Doll Story